aajanki/fi-sentence-embeddings-eval/tasks.md

 section:
 - title: Results
   href: results.html
+- title: Embedding models
+  href: models.html
 - title: Evaluation tasks
   href: tasks.html
-- title: Embedding models
-  href: models.html
 ...

-The models were compared on the following Finnish sentence classification tasks:
+The [sentence classification models](models.html) in this study were compared on the following Finnish sentence classification tasks:

 **Eduskunta-VKK** [@eduskuntavkk]: The corpus is based on cabinet ministers' answers to written questions by the members of Finnish parliament.

 The task is straight-forward sentence classification.
-Individual sentences are extracted from the answers and the correct class is the name of the ministry which answered the question.
+Individual sentences are extracted from the answer documents and the correct class is the name of the ministry which answered the question.
 There are 15 classes (ministries) and 49693 sentences as training data and 2000 sentences as test data.
 The evaluation measure is the F1 score.

 Example sentences and classes: